 - What about finding professional connections and jobs on Twitter?

-- Do your students/clients know how to find and leverage their 2nd-degree connections on LinkedIn?
+- Do your students/clients know how to find and leverage their 2nd-degree connections and fellow alumni on LinkedIn?

 - With so many social media choices, what’s the recommended shortlist for job seekers?

 In this four-week seminar, we will:

 - Discuss the top reasons for engaging on social media: networking, branding, research, sharing information, and finding jobs

 - Provide specific suggestions that you can pass along to your students/clients about the major networking, research, and job search features of LinkedIn, Twitter and Facebook